 The falsehood related to Diopter adjustment

 The most common wrong instruction which is floating around on various websites is to go all the way with the adjustment to where it starts to get blurred again and then turn back.
 The logic provided is that this will ensure that the setting it actually set at sharpest.
-Logic is fine but the people propagating this method forget the capabilities of human eye.
-The flaw with this logic is that eye continues to focus along with the change in diopter.
+Logic is fine but the people propagating this method forget the capabilities of the human eye.
+The flaw with this logic is that the eye continues to focus along with the change in diopter.
 So the viewfinder markings and image may appear clear over a range.
-Going all the way to minus (till the image starts to blur again) and back will lead to additional minus correction.
+Going all the way to minus (until the image starts to blur again) and back will lead to an additional minus correction.
 This will cause eye strain.
-Eye will try to negate this additional power by adjusting its own lens.
+The eye will try to negate this additional power by adjusting its own lens.
 Some individuals may also suffer an intermittent problem in looking at distant objects after prolonged use of cameras adjusted in this manner.
-In medical terms this is called ‘transient spasm of accommodation’.
+In medical terms, this is called ‘transient spasm of accommodation’.